-Evidence not directly related to the matter at hand will not be considered for review.
+Only evidence directly related to the matter at hand will be considered for review.
 It is the responsibility of the chairperson of a hearing body to rule on the admissibility of evidence and on relevant and irrelevant matters.
 The focus of inquiry in disciplinary proceedings shall be whether or not the accused person was in violation of the Code of Conduct.
+The hearing chair may use his/her discretion to end the hearing at any point.

 Those permitted to be present at hearings include only the following: